fly-lang/fly/llvm/docs/CompileCudaWithLLVM.rst

   __host__ void host_fn() { inline_hd1(); }
   __device__ void device_fn() { inline_hd2(); }

-  // This function is not inline, so it's always codegen'ed on both the host
+  // This function is not inline, so it's always GenStmt'ed on both the host
   // and the device.
 Therefore, it generates an error.
   __host__ __device__ void not_inline_hd() { host_only(); }

-For the purposes of the wrong-side rule, templated functions also behave like ``inline`` functions: They aren't codegen'ed unless they're instantiated (usually as part of the process of invoking them).
+For the purposes of the wrong-side rule, templated functions also behave like ``inline`` functions: They aren't GenStmt'ed unless they're instantiated (usually as part of the process of invoking them).

 clang's behavior with respect to the wrong-side rule matches nvcc's, except